 You may also have a Personal Savings Allowance.
 This is the amount of interest you can earn without paying tax.
 The allowance depends on which Income Tax band you're in:

-- £1,000 for basic rate - £500 for higher rate
+- £1,000 if you're a basic-rate taxpayer - £500 if you're a higher-rate taxpayer.

-You do not have a Personal Savings Allowance if you are an additional rate taxpayer.
+You do not have a Personal Savings Allowance if you are an additional-rate taxpayer.